edgar-castro/CellFusionTechnicalTest/src/README.md

 ##### SQL:
 The stock status is updated by triggers on insert and update for the warehouse_plant_product table, and for update in the table product.
 Is updated by cascade on delete for product and warehouse_plant.
+You can modify the MySQL credentials in the file DBConnection, by default is localhost with the default user and password
 ## Not covered cases:
 -	No input validation in Text Fields
 -	No disable update and delete button when no item is selected